sparkplug/momoapi-node/README.md

 The collections client can be created with the following paramaters;

-- `subscriptionKey`: Find this on the MTN Momo API dashboard
+- `primaryKey`: Find this on the MTN Momo API dashboard
 - `userId`: For production, find your Collections User ID on MTN Momo API dashboard.
 For sandbox, use the one generated with the `momo-sandbox` command for sandbox
 - `userSecret`: For production, find your Collections User Secret on MTN Momo API dashboard.
 For sandbox, use the one generated with the `momo-sandbox` command for sandbox